Measuring price impact and information content of trades in a time-varying setting: Model comparison and selection

 \subsection{Integrated vs stationary score-driven specifications}

-In this appendix, we take into consideration different DCS specifications of the AMH model with the aim to assess whether a stationary (autoregressive) or integrated score-driven model describes better the data.
-We compare the two different score-driven models using the Bayesian Information Criterion (BIC) and the Out-of-Sample Likelihood (OSL).
-The latter quantity is defined as the log-likelihood evaluated with the data of day $\tau$ and with the parameters estimated the day $\tau-1$ ($\theta^{(\tau-1)}$) and computed as
+In this appendix, we take into consideration different DCS specifications of the AMH model with the aim to assess whether a stationary (autoregressive) or integrated score-driven model describes the data better.
+We compare the two different score-driven models using the BIC and the Out-of-Sample Likelihood (OSL).
+The latter quantity is defined as the logarithmic likelihood evaluated with the data for day $\tau$ and with the parameters estimated for day $\tau-1$ ($\theta^{(\tau-1)}$) and calculated as